 With these policies in mind, we reserve the right to ask for further information from the photographer about their photographic methods and the state of the animals and habitat before, during and after the shot was taken.

-It is extremely important that submitted images must not deceive the viewer or attempt to disguise or misrepresent the reality of nature.
-Images show the scene and subjects as they were shot, and exhibiting behaviour that was not manipulated, staged or coerced by the photographer.
+2.10 It is extremely important that submitted images must not deceive the viewer or attempt to disguise or misrepresent the reality of nature.
+Images show the scene and subjects as they were shot, and exhibiting behaviour that was not manipulated, staged, or coerced by the photographer.

-2.11 Photographers may make reasonable use of digital darkroom techniques which enhance quality but do not distort the photograph.
-Major alterations should be avoided, although the cloning out/removal of elements in an image is allowed, so long as this does not fundamentally change the likely interpretation of the behaviour, environment or appearance of the subjects in the image.
+2.12 Photographers may make reasonable use of digital darkroom techniques which enhance quality but do not distort the photograph.
+Major alterations are not allowed, the cloning out/removal of elements in an image is forbidden.

 Adjustment to levels, curves, colour balance, colour saturation, dodging and burning, selective adjustments using layers and blemish and dust spot removal are all examples of acceptable manipulation, when used in moderation.

-You may crop your images in the interests of composition, correcting horizons, etc. But remember, your cropped image must be at least 3,000 pixels on the shortest side as we will ask for files at least this size should your image/s win or be shortlisted.
+You may crop your images in the interests of composition, correcting horizons, etc. The crop must not distort the meaning of the image by excluding important parts of the original framing.
+Your cropped image must be at least 3,000 pixels on the shortest side as we will ask for files at least this size should your image/s win or be shortlisted.

 Please refer to the prizing section on this website for details of prizes.

 A €1,000 (one thousand euros) grant is awarded to each of the 5 category winners.

 The €5,000 (five thousand euros) grant for the Environmental Photographer of the Year will be assigned to one of the 5 category winners in addition to the category grant.

 The Public Award and the Student’s Vote will award a €500 (five hundred euros) grant to each winner.